-Samoa is a country in Oceania halfway between Hawaii and New Zealand.
+Samoa is a country in Oceania that is halfway between Hawaii and New Zealand.
 Samoa has two main islands (Savaii and Upolu) and several smaller islands and uninhabited islets.
-The geography is volcanic and rocky with rugged mountains in the interior.
-The government system is a parliamentary democracy; and the head of government is the prime minister.
+The geography is volcanic and rocky, with rugged mountains in the interior.
+The government system is a parliamentary democracy, and the head of government is the prime minister.
 Samoa citizens rely on subsistence agriculture; however, the central government is involved with economic planning and regulation.

 Select variable and countries to compare in table format.